Neural network parametrized level sets for image segmentation: Chan-Vese segmentation

-\autoref{eq:lsnn} shows that the multiphase piecewise-constant Chan–Vese classification model (\autoref{eq:multiphaselevelset}) can be approximated by two-layer Heaviside networks as defined in \autoref{eq:t}.
-We note that $\nettwo_\multiphase$ is a weakly customized network with some fixed parameters ($a_{ij}=1$, $d_{ij}=\kappa$).
-Moreover, \autoref{eq:1layer-segment} corresponds to a heavily customized two-layer network $\nettwo_c$ as defined in \autoref{eq:d}, which by construction is equivalent to a one-layer network followed by a single Heaviside activation.
+\end{proof} We note that in \autoref{eq:lsnn}, some parameters are fixed ($a_{ij}=\frac{1}{n_1}$, $d_{ij}=\kappa$).
+This result generalize \autoref{eq:CVfctpara} in \autoref{sec:example} where $m=1$ and $n_1 = 3$.
+Moreover, \autoref{eq:1layer-segment} corresponds to a customized two layer network $\nettwo_c$ as defined in \autoref{eq:d}, which, by construction, is equivalent to applying a Heaviside activation to a one layer network output shifted by a constant (see \autoref{de:cust}).

-Together, these findings establish a structural link between the Chan–Vese model and neural networks (see \autoref{fig:multiphase_parametrized}).
-In particular, the classical level-set formulation can be expressed in a neural-network approximation, facilitating numerical implementation using established architectures and optimization algorithms.
-The analysis also identifies that a minimal depth of two layers is sufficient for image segmentation and classification.